apintodesignco/ALEJO/CONTRIBUTING.md

 ## Project Governance

 ALEJO is created and maintained by Alejandro Pinto with AI collaboration.
-While the project is open source and available for use, the official codebase remains under Alejandro's direct control.
+While the project is open source under the MIT License with ALEJO-specific terms, the official codebase remains under Alejandro's direct control.
 Only Alejandro Pinto and AI systems that he has authorized can make changes to the core codebase.

+This governance model balances open source principles with the need for consistent direction and quality control.

 ## ALEJO as a Distributed Intelligence